Karen vs. lung cancer: Karen wins

 The low-dose CT scan is pain-free, and provides physicians with detailed images of the lungs.
 The three-dimensional CT scans can uncover lung nodules as small as a period at the end of a sentence, arming physicians with the information needed to see the subtle changes that may indicate lung cancer.

 “The scan takes five seconds, but what we see – or don’t see – is invaluable,” says Richard Wasley, M.D., medical director of imaging at Orange Coast Medical Center.
 “Lung cancer screening through low-dose CT is a prevention tool that saves lives every year.”

 Each year, more people die of lung cancer than colon, breast and prostate cancer combined.

-Orange Coast Memorial is one of only four centers in Orange County, and is one of only 21 centers in California to be recognized as a Screening Center of Excellence by the Lung Cancer Alliance.
+Orange Coast Medical Center is one of only four centers in Orange County, and is one of only 21 centers in California to be recognized as a Screening Center of Excellence by the Lung Cancer Alliance.